settylokesh/CES-Impact-Predicting-Environmental-Health/README.md

 cd CES-Impact-Predicting-Environmental-Health
 ```

-3. Open the notebook CES_Impact_Analysis.ipynb in Jupyter:
+3. Open the notebook CES_Impact_Analysis.ipynb in Jupyter.

 4. Run each cell to execute the analysis.